Mary Higgins Clark: Early life

-Mary Theresa Eleanor Higgins was born on Christmas Eve 1927, although some sources mistakenly cite 1929 as the year, the second child and only daughter of Nora C. (Durkin) and Luke Joseph Higgins.
-Her father was an Irish immigrant and her mother was American-born, also of Irish descent.
+Mary Theresa Eleanor Higgins was born in New York City on December 24, 1927 (some sources mistakenly cite 1929 as the year).
+She was the second child and only daughter of Nora C. (Durkin) and Luke Joseph Higgins.
+Her father was an Irish immigrant, and her mother was American-born, also of Irish descent.
 The United States census gives her age in April 1940 as 12, which indicates her year of birth is 1927, as that was her age at her last birthday, the question asked by census enumerators.

 She was born about a year and a half after the birth of her older brother, Joseph.
 Her younger brother John, followed three years later.
-Even as a small child, she was interested in writing, composing her first poem at age seven and often crafting short plays for her friends to enact.
+Even as a small child, she was interested in writing; she composed her first poem at age seven and often crafted short plays for her friends to enact.
 She began keeping a journal when she was seven years old, noting in her first entry, "Nothing much happened today."

 The family lived off the earnings from their Irish pub and were fairly well-off, owning a home in the Bronx and a summer cottage on Long Island Sound.
-Although the Great Depression began when Higgins Clark was still a baby, her family was initially not affected, and even insisted on feeding the men who knocked on their door looking for work.
+Although the Great Depression began when Higgins Clark was still a baby, her family was initially not affected and even insisted on feeding the men who knocked on their door looking for work.
 By the time Higgins Clark was ten, however, the family began to experience financial trouble, as many of their customers were unable to pay the bar tabs they had run up.
 Higgins Clark's father was forced to lay off several employees and work longer hours, spending no more than a few hours at home each day.
 The family was thrown into further turmoil in 1939, when young Mary returned home from an early Mass to discover that her father had died in his sleep.